 This balun is sometimes included with the antenna.
 But if you buy one without the balun, you can save some 60 odd dollars.
 For that money you can get a good coax like the Aircell 5 specifications cable and build your own balun with it.
 Use the same cable to connect antenna and balun to the VOR receiver.
 And you will have money left to buy a beer!

 Building a balun (Pawsey stub)

 If you need to know how to build a good and simple 1:1 balun then follow the instructions in the image.
-The antenna show is not bend (thus its impedance is 73 ohms) but in our case you will need to use 50 ohm RF coax cable to construct the balun and you are good to go with our aviation VOR antenna (which is bend and thus has 50 ohm impedance).
+The antenna shown is not bend (thus its impedance is 73 ohms) but in our case you will need to use 50 ohm RF coax cable to construct the balun and you are good to go with our aviation VOR antenna (which is bend and thus has around 50 ohm impedance).